eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

 <!-- try: -->
     HashSet { for (p in people) for (j in p.jobs) j.organization }

-Here, we're using a comprehension as a method argument to format and print the names:
+Here, we're using a comprehension as a function argument to format and print the names:

 <!-- try: -->
     print(", ".join { for (p in people) p.firstName + " " + p.lastName });